 Federal Pell Grant

 Students working towards a teacher certification program and have not previously earned a post-baccalaureate degree may be eligible for a Pell Grant for a maximum of 48 attempted units.
 Student must be enrolled in at least six Pell eligible units and be making satisfactory academic progress.
-Federal Pell Grants may be awarded to students who display financial need which is determined through completion of the Free Application for Federal Student Aid (FAFSA).
-Students may be eligible to receive up to 150% of their Pell Grant award each year with a lifetime maximum usage of 600% which is approximately six years.
+The award amount is determined based on the student's Expected Family Contribution (EFC), the cost of education and the student's enrollment status.
+All teaching credential students automatically apply for this Grant by submitting the Free Application For Federal Financial Aid (FAFSA).

 To determine what Credential Program category you are in, please look at the following questions: